John Wesley Hardin: Sutton–Taylor feud

 In early 1872, Hardin was in south–central Texas, in the area around Gonzales County.
 It was about this time that Hardin married Jane Bowen and started to keep regular company with her brother, cattle rustler Robert Bowen.
 While in the area, he also renewed his acquaintance with some of his cousins who were allied with a local family, the Taylors, who had been feuding with the rival Sutton faction for several years.

 On August 7, 1872, Hardin was wounded by a shotgun blast in a gambling dispute at the Gates Saloon in Trinity, Texas.
 He was shot by Phil Sublett, who had lost money to him in a poker game.
 Two buckshot pellets penetrated Hardin's kidney and for a time it looked as if he would die.

 While recuperating from his wounds, Hardin decided he wanted to settle down.
 After surrendering to Sheriff Reagan (brother of John Henninger Reagan) of Cherokee County, Texas, he was wounded in the right knee by an accidental gunshot from a nervous deputy.
 Hardin made a sick-bed surrender to authorities, handing over his guns to Sheriff Reagan and asking to be tried for his past crimes in order "to clear the slate".
 However, when Hardin learned of how many murders Reagan was going to charge him with, he changed his mind.
 A relative smuggled a hacksaw to Hardin, who escaped after cutting through the bars of a prison window.
 In November 1872, Hardin escaped from the Gonzales County, Texas, jail despite a guard of six men; a $100 reward was offered for his arrest.

 On May 15, 1873, Jim Cox and Jake Christman were killed by the Taylor faction at Tumlinson Creek.
 Hardin, having by then recovered from the injuries sustained in Sublett's attack, admitted that there were reports that he had led the fights in which these men were killed but would neither confirm nor deny his involvement: "...as I have never pleaded to that case, I will at this time have little to say..."

 Hardin's main notoriety in the Sutton–Taylor feud came from his part in the killing of two lawmen known to be Sutton family allies.
-On July 18, 1873 in Cuero, Texas, Hardin killed DeWitt County Deputy Sheriff J.B.
+On May, 17, 1873 in Cuero, Texas, Hardin killed DeWitt County Deputy Sheriff J.B.
 Morgan, who served under County Sheriff Jack Helm (a former captain in the Texas State Police and leader of the Sutton force at that time).
-Later that day, Hardin killed Helm in the town square of Albuquerque, Texas.
-On the run again in June 1873, Hardin assisted in the escape of his brother-in-law, Joshua Bowen, from the Gonzales County, Texas, jail where he was imprisoned on an 1872 murder charge.
+Later that day, Hardin and Jack Taylor killed Helm in the town square of Albuquerque, Texas.
+On the run again in June 1873, Hardin assisted in the escape of his brother-in-law, Joshua Bowen, from the Gonzales County, Texas, jail imprisoned there on an 1872 murder charge.
 Allegedly, Hardin was also involved in this killing of Thomas Holderman.